Rohingya people: Relocation to Bhasan Char island

 In January 2016, the government of Bangladesh initiated a plan to relocate tens of thousands of forcibly displaced Rohingyas, who had fled to the country following persecution in Myanmar.
 The refugees are to be relocated to the island of Bhasan Char.
 The move has received substantial opposition.
 Human rights groups have seen the plan as a forced relocation.
 Additionally, concerns have been raised about living conditions on the island, which is low-lying and prone to flooding.
 The island has been described as "only accessible during winter and a haven for pirates".
 It is nine hours away from the camps in which the Rohingya currently live.
 In October 2019, Bangladeshi authorities again announced plans to relocate refugees to the island.

 On 9 July 2020, HRW urged Bangladeshi authorities to immediately move over 300 Rohingya refugees, including children, from the silt island of Bhasan Char to the Cox's Bazar refugee camps to let them reside with their families.
 Families in Cox's Bazar told HRW that relatives on Bhasan Char are being held without freedom of movement or adequate access to food or medical care, and face severe shortages of safe drinking water.

 Since the 2021 coup d'état

-Following the 2021 Myanmar coup d'état, the majority of Bamar population, usually antagonistic against Rohingya people, have also become targeted by its own brutal military.
-Because of growing brutality and violence penetrated by the Tatmadaw, a growing number of Burmese have voiced support for the Rohingya people.
+Following the 2021 Myanmar coup d'état, a growing number of Burmese have voiced support for the Rohingya people.
 The underground National Unity Government, formed as an opposition to the authoritarian State Administration Council, issued recognition of the war crimes committed by the Tatmadaw against the Rohingya people for the first time, which was hailed as a major step toward ethnic reconciliation.

+In 2022, the Tatmadaw lifted a 2012 ban on Rohingya studying in tertiary educational institutions.
+However, they are not allowed to live in dormitories.
+Government officials and educational faculties continually discriminate against them.
+Travel restrictions first imposed in January 2024 in response to Arakan Army attacks largely prevent Rohingya students from commuting to such institutions.
+These factors led numerous students to either seek opportunities abroad or drop out entirely.

+Since 10 February 2024, the Tatmadaw reportedly conscripted young Rohingya men between the ages of 18 and 35, despite the law only applying to citizens.
+Including 100 men from four villages in Buthidaung Township, they undergo 14 days of basic training while the junta promises them ID cards, a bag of rice, and a monthly salary of US$41.
+Those who refuse service are fined half a million kyats.
+For Rohingya who dodge the draft, many of them endeavour to fight for the Arakan Army rather than ARSA or the RSO.

+Due to overcrowding and security concerns in the refugee camps, Border Guard Bangladesh and the BCG actively block Rohingya attempting to flee across the border via the Naf River since early 2024.